enewe101/cluster-func/README.md

 prevent.

 ## `cluf_options` and `.clufrc`
-You can include a dictionary named `cluf_options` in your target script to control the behavior of `cluf`.
+For more extensive configuration, you can include a dictionary named `cluf_options` in your target script to control the behavior of `cluf`.
 This can be more convenient than the command line if you have to set a lot of options, and helps to document the options you used.
 You can also set options globally in a file at `~/.clufrc`.